Russia hits herd hostility to vaccines as COVID rages

 On May 26, President Vladimir Putin publicly ruled out mandatory vaccination as “impractical and impossible”, but it looks like the way is being paved for a difficult decision.

-His predecessor, Dmitry Medvedev, recently expressed support for mandatory vaccines while the far-eastern Sakha Republic in Yakutia became the first Russian region on May 25 to make vaccinations compulsory only to reverse the order within days.
+His predecessor, Dmitry Medvedev, recently expressed support for mandatory vaccines, while the far-eastern Sakha Republic in Yakutia became the first Russian region on May 25 to make vaccinations compulsory, only to reverse the order within days.

 Raising Russia’s pension age was similarly a controversial issue and Putin also pledged never to do it – until he did in October 2018 as his government sought ways to relieve pressure on the federal budget.